John Sinclair Leary: Early life

 John S. Leary was born August 17, 1845, in Fayetteville, North Carolina to Matthew Leary and Julia Memriel.
-Matthew's father was an Irishman named Jeremiah Leary who married Sally Revels who was mixed Croatan Indian and black.
+Matthew's father Jeremiah Leary was a mixed-race Irishman who married Sally Revels, a mixed Black woman.
+Both were of theorized Croatan descent.
 Sally's father was Aaron Revels, and both Aaron Revels and Jeremiah Leary were veterans of the American Revolutionary War.
 Leary had at least three siblings, Lewis Sheridan Leary, Henrietta, and Michael Leary, Jr. Lewis was killed taking part in John Brown's raid on Harpers Ferry in 1859.
 Through Revels, Leary was a cousin to Hiram Rhodes Revels, the first African American to serve in the United States Senate.

 Matthew Leary, Sr. was one of the wealthiest African Americans both before and after the American Civil War.
 His business was successful enough that as early as 1848 he was credit-rated and owned property worth $6,000 in 1870.
 Matthew, Sr. died March 22, 1880, at the age of 82.
 John's brother, Matthew Leary, Jr. went into politics as well and became a federal government clerk in Washington, D.C. and died On January 26, 1892.

 John attended school in Fayetteville for about eight years before 1861.
 He then learned the trade of a saddler and harness-maker in his father's shop where his father had worked for a long time.